Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Introduction

+The main contribution of this paper is to evaluate the effectiveness of KUs of the Java programming language for predicting post-release defects.
+We believe that our findings can be helpful and encouraging to researchers who wish to analyze software systems from a perspective that is complementary to traditional metrics.
+Our encouraging results indicate that further refining the concept of KUs and exploring alternative elicitation techniques can potentially lead to even higher-performing defect prediction models.
+To bootstrap future work in this area, we provide online supplementary material with the data analyzed as part of this study\footnote{\url{http://bit.ly/3GoSmHL}}.

 \textbf{Paper organization.} Section~\ref{sec:knowledge_unit} defines KUs and presents our approach for detecting them.
 Section~\ref{sec:Data_Collection} describes our data collection approach.
 Section~\ref{sec:Findings} presents the motivation, approach, and findings that are associated with our research questions.
-Section~\ref{sec:discussion} discusses the balance between performance improvement vs model complexity and directions to improvements of models.
+Section~\ref{sec:discussion} discusses the trade-offs between traditional metrics and KUs for defect prediction and future directions to expanding KUs.
 Section~\ref{sec:Limitations_And_Threats} describes the threats to the validity of our findings.
 Section~\ref{sec:Related_Work} discusses related work.
 Finally, Section~\ref{sec:Conclusion} concludes the paper.